dasachin/sample-super-store-dashboard/README.md

 # sample-super-store-dashboard
-using data set-sample super store  i have creted dashboard sales of different region
+Using data set-sample super store  I have created dashboard sales of different region

+the dashboard shows monthly and regional sales and profit

+customer details by sales and profit